Hamlin finally finds the Next Gen formula, wins at Richmond

 Hamlin made it pay off in the final stage, going from 15th to seventh over just a few laps after a restart using the extra set of tires he had over the field.

+Byron and Truex tried to make a similar strategy work at the end, trying to race almost 90 laps on the same tires while Hamlin and Harvick and most others pitted with just under 50 laps to go.
+They almost made it work.

+“At the end I think we just tried to gamble … on beating the 24.
+He ended up trying to do our strategy, which we both screwed up,” Truex said.
+He was seeking his fourth victory in the last six races at the .75-mile, D-shaped oval, but instead Hamlin gave the current JGR stable 13 wins here.

-Byron, meantime, declined to pit from the big lead he held with just over 50 laps to go, but Truex eventually got to his rear bumper and then Hamlin passed them both for his first top 10 finish of the season.
+Byron, meantime, declined to pit from the big lead he held when most of the field headed in under green with just over 50 laps to go.
+Truex did too, but eventually Hamlin passed them both for his first top 10 finish of the season.
 He also snapped a string of 12 consecutive race winners under 30.

+“I thought there at the end they told me I was just racing (Truex),” Byron said of his team.
+“I’m like, ‘OK.
+I got him,’ but then (Harvick) and (Hamlin) were on a totally different planet. … There wasn’t anything I could do about them.”

 ANGRY KYLE